 Harrington uses insights drawn from social sciences to examine purity issues in Ezra-Nehemiah, especially intermarriage.
 For the first time, impurity is caused by certain types of people: gentiles.
 “The sinner, not just the sin, is impure” (33).
 This concern leads to a discussion of boundaries.
 Ezra defines boundaries and groups, which include some and exclude others.
 “This seems to be exactly the goal of Ezra-Nehemiah” (34).

 This section of the introduction also deals with internal Jewish leadership.
 What were the political and religious institutions that supported the community?
 In the absence of a monarch, the power of the priesthood and the Levites grew.
 But a new class developed, the scholar.
-Ezra the scribe is a scholar of the word of God.
-The voice of the prophet is muted in the period, although Haggai, Zachariah, and Malachi are witness to the hope for a full restoration of Israel under a messianic figure.
+Ezra the Scribe is a scholar of the word of God.
+The prophet’s voice is muted in the period, although Haggai, Zachariah, and Malachi are witness to the hope for a full restoration of Israel under a messianic figure.

-Since the early Persian period is a turning point for Jewish faith and practice, Ezra-Nehemiah is a source for the development of both Second Temple Judaism and early Christianity.
-She therefore surveys the contributions Ezra-Nehemiah make to this developing theology (57-88).
+Since the early Persian period was a turning point for Jewish faith and practice, Ezra-Nehemiah is a source for the development of both Second Temple Judaism and early Christianity.
+She therefore surveys the contributions Ezra-Nehemiah makes to this developing theology (57-88).
 In fact, “it is the goal of this commentary to highlight the seeds of later Judaism in Ezra-Nehemiah” (59).

 “Four ‘pillars’ of Second Temple Judaism are emphasized in Ezra-Nehemiah, and they continued to undergird the faith and practice of Jews across sectors during this period: (1) Yahweh is the only true God of Israel; (2) Yahweh’s law, the Torah, is authoritative; (3) Jerusalem and its sanctuary is “the place of his holiness” (Ezra 9:8); and (4) the community of Israel is holy (Ezra 9:2).
 In all four of these areas, there are signs in Ezra-Nehemiah of both heritage and innovation” (59).